Mohammadjamiu/tahugo/content/networking/what-is-ftp-used-for.md

 It is a simple form of FTP which is not used to transfer file over the internet but on a Local Area Network.

-The kind of files which can be transferred using TFTP is a Configuration files often sohortened as Config files.
+The kind of files which can be transferred using TFTP is a Configuration files often shortened as Config files.